 Establish Focus Days, Buffer Days and Free Days.
 Focus days are the Pareto of your week, with the first 2 hours of Focus Days centered on your Most Important Tasks.
 Buffer Days are the “admin” days to catch up on phone calls, texts, emails, blogs, client newsletters, payroll etc. Free Days are the days you don’t work!
 Always take time for yourself and close the office.
 Staff

 should not be expected to work 7 days a week either.

 Set an outgoing message on your office phone that says: “Thank you for calling (your name/company name).
 We’re sorry to have missed you.
 Please leave a detailed message so we can better assist you.
-The office is closed on weekends.
+The office is closed after 5:00 and on weekends.
 If you have a last-minute FUR11 after normal work hours, please call or text (name) on his/her cell phone (#)”.

 This simple message sets client expectations to (a).
 Respect a normal work week regimen and (b).
 Not to expect a return call on a Saturday or Sunday.
 You are also letting them know that urgent after-hour needs will be met and managed.

 Take lots of breaks during the day!
 Sprint, rest, sprint, rest…Hard work and relentless focus on your dreams and goals is admirable.
 Just breathe and take breaks to avoid burnout.

 Many successful business people use “To-Do” lists to organize their day, while others rely on calendars.
 Choose what works best for you.
 To-Do List Apps are available as an alternative to white-paper lists with a little more functionality.

 For tech-lovers who want to download an app for organizing your day, take a peek at our recommendations based on great reviews: